JoseGuache/Project1/README.md

 For our project, we created a website that allows users to search for an artist and their song, presenting both the song and its lyrics.
 Our project utilizes both the Spotify API and a lyrics API.
 We chose Pico CSS as our CSS framework because it offers a minimal yet stylish design.

+## User Story

+AS AN avid music listener,
+I WANT a webpage i can search the song and lyrics on, SO THAT i can enjoy my favorite songs and sing along

+## Acceptance Criteria

+WHEN I select the add a song,
+THEN I am shown a form request the name of the song and artist.
+WHEN I search up a song,
+THEN I am shown the song on spotify, as well as the lyrics below it.
+WHEN I click on read more,
+THEN I am shown the complete lyrics to the song.
+WHEN I use the search bar,
+THEN I can search for a new song.

 ## Table of Contents

 - [Usage](#usage)